wulfmann/am-i-alone/README.md

 ## Development

 This project is composed of a frontend and a backend.
 The front end is a single HTML file with minimal styles / scripts.
 It can be found in `site/index.html`.
-The backend is an AWS websocket api gateway with three lambdas.
+The backend is an AWS websocket api gateway with four lambdas.
 The handler code can be found in `app/functions/connections.ts`.
 The infrastructure is deployed via CDK and the stack can be found in `app/index.ts`.

 ### Install Dependencies